It's been a year - why hasn't Nissan collapsed yet?

 In response to the consumption characteristics of emerging markets, transitioning from "feature phones to smartphones" (similar to the mobile phone market), Nissan prioritizes high-value fuel SUVs.

-For instance, Nissan has already introduced the Nissan Magnite, produced at its Indian factory, to Southeast Asia.
-Thanks to local production in India, the per-vehicle cost is 15% lower than imported models, resulting in an 8% year-on-year sales increase in this region during the first half of fiscal year 2025.
+For instance, Nissan has introduced the India-produced Nissan Magnite to Southeast Asia.
+Thanks to local Indian production, the per-unit cost is 15% lower than imported models, contributing to an 8% year-on-year sales increase in the region during FY25 H1.

-At the same time, Nissan will gradually introduce e-POWER models in emerging markets, such as the Nissan KICKS e‑POWER and Nissan Serena e‑POWER.
-The third-generation e-POWER will continue to be extended to other models, such as the brand-new QASHQAI e‑POWER, which has already been announced for launch in the Australian market in 2026.
+Concurrently, Nissan will gradually introduce e-POWER models in emerging markets, such as the Nissan Kicks e-POWER and Nissan Serena e-POWER.
+The third-generation e-POWER technology will also be extended to other models, including the all-new Qashqai e-POWER, already announced for a 2026 launch in Australia.

 What Kind of Nissan Will We See in the Future?